 Certain disabled individuals are eligible for coverage under the Program.
 In general, to the extent that you are eligible for coverage under the Program as one of the disabled individuals described in this section, your participation in the Program is subject to the same terms and conditions, and rights and privileges, as a Retiree.
-Unless the context requires otherwise, references to "Retiree" in this SPD include all Participants whose eligibility is described in this Section 3.1 of the SPD.
+Unless the context requires otherwise, references to "Retiree" in this SPD include LTD Participants described below.